IABTechLab/uid2docs/docs/guides/integration-advertiser-dataprovider-overview.md

 To keep your UID2-based audience information accurate and up to date, follow these integration steps every day:

-1. The response from the [UID2 retrieval step](#1-retrieve-a-raw-uid2-for-dii) contains mapping information.
+1. The response from Step 1, [Retrieve a raw UID2 for DII](#1-retrieve-a-raw-uid2-for-dii), contains mapping information.
 Cache the following:
    - The mapping between DII (`identifier`), raw UID2 (`advertising_id`), and salt bucket (`bucket_id`).
    - The most recent `last_updated` timestamp.
-2. Using the results from Step 3, [Monitor for salt bucket rotations related to your stored raw UID2s](#3-monitor-for-salt-bucket-rotations-related-to-your-stored-raw-uid2s), remap any raw UID2 for which the salt buckets have been rotated by retrieving new raw UID2 for those IDs, following Step 1, [Retrieve a raw UID2 for DII](#1-retrieve-a-raw-uid2-for-dii).
+2. Using the results from Step 3, [Monitor for salt bucket rotations related to your stored raw UID2s](#3-monitor-for-salt-bucket-rotations-related-to-your-stored-raw-uid2s):
+   1. Remap any raw UID2 for which the salt buckets have been rotated by retrieving new raw UID2 for those IDs, following Step 1, [Retrieve a raw UID2 for DII](#1-retrieve-a-raw-uid2-for-dii).

-   Then, use the refreshed UID2s to update audiences or conversions, following Step 2, [send raw UID2 to a DSP](#2-send-stored-raw-uid2s-to-dsps-to-create-audiences-or-conversions).
+   2. Use the refreshed UID2s to update audiences or conversions, following Step 2, [Send stored raw UID2s to DSPs to create audiences or conversions](#2-send-stored-raw-uid2s-to-dsps-to-create-audiences-or-conversions).

 ## Check Opt-Out Status